 CSA puts a heavy emphasis on driver performance.
-Whether you're running under your own authority or leased on to a motor carrier, CSA will have an impact on you.
+Whether you're running under your own authority or leased to a motor carrier, CSA impacts you.

 As a truck driver, you should ensure your truck is in good operating condition and be sure to follow all applicable rules and regulations on and off the road.
-CSA monitors safety and performance of individual drivers and ties that information back to the motor carrier (or to your own record if you have your own authority.)
-Additionally motor carriers can request access to your inspection and crash data through the Pre-Employment Screening Program before they hire you.
+CSA monitors the safety and performance of individual drivers and ties that information back to the motor carrier (or to your own record if you have your own authority).
+Additionally, motor carriers can request access to your inspection and crash data through the Pre-Employment Screening Program before they hire you.

 How CSA works